KMahoney/kmahoney.github.io/_posts/2016-01-13-tests-vs-types.markdown

 x y z = -- implementation elided
 {% endhighlight %}

+If you're not familiar with Haskell's syntax, this is the definition of a function `x` with parameters `y` and `z`.
 You do not need to specify types in Haskell.
 The types are inferred from the implementation.

 It doesn't look like there is any more here than in the first Python example, but by virtue of the fact we have written our function in Haskell and it type checks, we already